PRL-PRG/r-compile-server/README.md

 - Install [Jetbrains Gateway](https://www.jetbrains.com/remote-development/gateway/)
 - Launch JetBrains Gateway and select "Create Dev Container", set "Git Repository" to "https://github.com/PRL-PRG/r-compile-server.git" or "git@github.com/PRL-PRG/r-compiler-server.git", then click "Build Container and Continue".
   - The process is also described at https://www.jetbrains.com/help/idea/connect-to-devcontainer.html#start_from_gateway.
 - If everything works, the dev container should build and you can click "Continue" to launch the project.
-If not, [open a GitHub issue](https://github.com/PRL-PRG/r-compile-server/issues/new/choose).
+If not, see [troubleshooting](#troubleshooting).

 ### Manually